sphere-of-influence/sphere-of-influence.github.io/README.md

 The front-end is as light as possible and the back-end is a stateless RESTful API.
 Content is sourced from contributers by using Twitter as the CMS.

-Sphere of Influence can be set up cost free by exploiting services like GitHub Pages & Heroku.
+Sphere of Influence can be set up cost free by exploiting services like GitHub Pages & in the past; Heroku*.
 Let the big guys take the burden, they've enough dollar dollar to do it.

+_*Heroku removing its free tier plan forced us to make amends and rethink how the project is deployed._

 # Sphere of Influence (Site)